projectchrono/chrono/doxygen/documentation/module_multicore/module_multicore_installation.md

     - the [Boost](http://www.boost.org) library (if using Blaze 3.1 or older)
     - the [Thrust](https://github.com/thrust/thrust) (also included in CUDA SDK)

-    For use with the Chrono PARALLEL module, no installation is required for the above headers-only libraries.
+    For use with the Chrono::Multicore module, no installation is required for the above headers-only libraries.
 However, if so desired, they can be installed in the appropriate system directories (on platforms that support them).

 2. Repeat the instructions for the [full installation](@ref tutorial_install_chrono), with the following additional steps:

-3. Set the `ENABLE_MODULE_PARALLEL` as 'on', then press 'Configure' (to refresh the variable list)
+3. Set the `ENABLE_MODULE_MULTICORE` as 'on', then press 'Configure' (to refresh the variable list)

 4. If prompted, set the path for `BLAZE_DIR`, the press 'Configure'